viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 One could expect that the allocator argument is forwarded in this constructor call to the nested vectors that use the same allocator.
 Allocator support would enable this. `std::tuple offers this functionality.

 ## Variadic expected

+A typical case could combine expected and variant `expected<T,variant<E1, ..., En>>`.
+We could extend `expected` to take a variadic number of errors `expected<T, E1, ..., En>` in order to provide a adapted interface.

 # Acknowledgements

 We are very grateful to Andrei Alexandrescu for his talk, which was the origin of this work.
 We thanks also to every one that has contributed to the Haskell either monad, as either’s interface was a source of inspiration.